Telekinesis (song): Lawsuit

 On January 8, 2025, songwriter Victory Boyd filed a copyright infringement legal complaint against Scott, SZA, and Future, alleging that "Telekinesis" utilized elements of her 2019 song "Like the Way It Sounds" – reportedly written during the studio sessions for West's album Jesus Is King – without her permission.
 The suit alleged that Boyd, who is credited as a co-writer on "Telekinesis", shared her original song with West, who then recorded a version titled "Ultrasounds"; West then shared the track with Scott without Boyd's "authorization, knowledge or consent".
 She requested that all the defendants "recall and destroy" any work containing "Telekinesis".
 Boyd also sued watchmaker Audemars Piguet for using "Telekinesis" in a collaborative advertising campaign with Scott's Cactus Jack brand, despite her refusal to grant them a license.

-In response, Scott's lawyers would state in a July 14 motion that Boyd's lawsuit should be dismissed, as she failed to mention that West had contributed to the composition of "Like the Way It Sounds".
+In response, Scott's lawyers stated in a July 14 motion that Boyd's lawsuit should be dismissed, as she failed to mention that West had contributed to the composition of "Like the Way It Sounds".
 In her original filing for the complaint, Boyd acknowledged that West had provided her with the "chords and beats" for the song, yet claimed sole authorship.
-In 2023, she filed a registration with the U.S. Copyright Office, naming herself the sole author of "Like the Way It Sounds", but would file a second registration for only its lyrics in June 2025.
+In 2023, she filed a registration with the U.S. Copyright Office, naming herself the sole author of "Like the Way It Sounds", but later filed a second registration for only its lyrics in June 2025.
 Scott's legal team argued that both filings should be voided, as the first failed to name collaborators while the second was made after the case had begun.
 In a statement to Billboard, Boyd's attorney Keith Richard said they would "file opposition papers within the next two weeks", expecting Scott's motion "to be summarily denied in short order."